-How to Make Cold & Flu Symptoms Feel Better Naturally (Best Natural Remedies to Use for Sore Throat, Fever, Coughs & Congestion?)
+Home Remedies to Make You Feel Better from Cold and Flu (Best Natural Remedies to Use for Sore Throat, Fever, Coughs & Congestion)

 OK.
 You tried to kick that cold to the curb before it could really get started....but unfortunately, it has entrenched itself in your body.
 Got a raging sore throat?
 Or how about a fever--those are HORRIBLE for anyone, but especially for adults.

 Now, herbal medicine is very different from modern medicine.
 We've been trained in this modern day and age to treat symptoms instead of the actual cause of illness, or better yet, to prevent illness in the first place.

 Herbs and other natural methods generally don't have the side effects that OTC medications have.
-They just don't.
 They work more gently on your system, albeit sometimes a little more slowly.
 But herbs support health while they take care of those symptoms.
 OTC meds just don't do that.